Rochester and Syracuse Railroad (interurban): Operations

 While the road was in operation, it was noted for a high standard of service.
 Beginning in 1913, the company had three parlor cars on its limited trains.
 This continued until World War I, when they were converted for freight service.

 In 1927, the rail rebuilt seven of its standard coaches for limited service with double-width windows, bucket seats and new flooring.
 The limiteds made the trip in two hours and 40 minutes, some 50 minutes faster than local trains.
 After 1928, cars used the Rochester Subway for their entrance to the city, saving about 12 minutes in running time.

 In spite of its "excellent physical plant," the interurban was unable to convince the railroads to interchange freight cars.

 Vacation excursions

 By May 1923, a ten-day round trip to Rochester from Syracuse cost $3.90.
 The company advertised that a day would be spent in Sea Breeze, the largest resort west of Coney Island or the Highland, Seneca or Durand-Eastman Parks; "The finest free municipal parks in the State."

 Tickets were sold at the "Electric Terminal" at 112 West Genesee Street where other rails such as Syracuse Northern Electric Railroad and Empire State Railway also sold vacation excursions.

 Receivership

 The company went into receivership in 1930 and was sold for junk in the following year.
-The line was abandoned on June 27, 1931.
+The line was abandoned shortly after midnight on June 28, 1931.